Mark Evans (actor)

-Mark Henry Evans (born 2 January 1985) is a British musical theatre actor, singer, and dancer from Wales, known for numerous Welsh-language and English-language productions.
+Mark Henry Evans (born 2 January 1985) is a Welsh musical theatre actor, singer and dancer, known for numerous Welsh and English-language productions.
 His various theatre credits include Wicked, Ghost the Musical, and Waitress.
 He starred as Elder Price in an 18-month (Dec 2012 – June 2014) engagement in the North American tour of The Book of Mormon.
-He is currently based in New York City.

 Personal life

 Evans was born in St Asaph, North Wales and raised on a farm in Llanrhaeadr in the county of Denbighshire.
 He is married to fellow actor Justin Mortelliti.